tiabas/oauth2-client/README.md

 A Ruby wrapper for the OAuth 2.0 specification.
 It is designed with the philosophy that different service providers implement OAuth 2.0 differently and not exactly according to the [RFC]( http://tools.ietf.org/html/rfc6749).
-This gem therefore, affords the developer some degree of flexibility in creating a client that will work with many OAuth2 providers.
+This gem therefore, affords the developer some degree of flexibility in creating a client that will work with different OAuth2 providers.

 For more about the standard checkout: http://tools.ietf.org/html/rfc6749